-Skilled Florida Lawyers Dedicated to Upholding Patient Protection Standards in Florida Hospitals and Medical Facilities
+Skilled Healthcare Patient Rights Attorneys in Lake Worth, FL Dedicated to Upholding Patient Protection Standards in Hospitals and Medical Facilities in Palm Beach County, Broward County and Across South Florida

 Patient protection in Florida encompasses a wide range of potential events designed to protect patients from symptoms related to an underlying condition–usually a cognitive disorder–that could result in physical harm.
 For example, patients with dementia or Alzheimer’s disease often have a tendency to wander, increasing the potential for injuring themselves, and patients suffering from depression may attempt suicide or other self-harm.
 While the facility may be providing the underlying treatment appropriately, staff members must also take steps to protect these patients from the symptoms of those conditions that can cause harm.